-Day 1-2: Osaka Meals: D
+Day 1-2 Tokyo

-Fly to the lively, fast-paced city of Osaka.
-On arrival, you will be met by an English-speaking representative and transferred to your hotel.
+Fly to Tokyo, the capital of Japan.
+On arrival, you will be met by an English-speaking representative, and transfer approximately 90 minutes to your hotel.

-Please note: You may be transferred by shared coach with other passengers who are not part of a Wendy Wu Tour.
+You will be transferred by shared coach with other passengers who are not part of a Wendy Wu Tour.
 If you are on a shared bus transfer, you may have to walk for a few minutes to get to your hotel.

-Early check in (before 3pm) is not included.
+Please note: Early check in is not included.
 If your flight arrives in the morning and you wish to arrange this, please speak to your reservation's consultant.